 ARK641 Master´s Thesis Preparation Part 2 Course-PM autumn term 2021

-When you come to the first opportunity, on the 6th of October, you are expected to present a short description of your ideas for a MT, your background and how you connect to the direction, if you participated in the course ARK636, Master´s Thesis preparation Part 1.
-If you did not participate in the course ARK636, you can bring the material you have developed surrounding your master´s thesis so far, your background and how you connect to the direction.
+When you come to the first opportunity, on the 5th of October, you are expected to present a short description of your ideas for a MT, your background and how you connect to the direction, if you participated in the course ARK636, Master´s Thesis preparation Part 1.
+If you did not participate in the course ARK636, you can bring the material you have developed surrounding your masters thesis so far, and your background.

 Description and aim

 The purpose of the course is for the students to develop and finalize a critically and methodologically informed master's thesis project plan that allows an examiner to assess the potential and feasibility of the project.